pworre/TTK4145-FaultIntolerance/README.md

 ## Deployment

+To deploy an elevator instance, simply run `./scripts/build.sh myID`, where `myID` specifies the ID of that instance.

+If you have already built the `hall_request_assigner`, you can instead run `./scripts/startElevator.sh myID`

+## Manual Deployment

-To deploy the elevator you first run the elevatorserver (or simulator):
+To deploy the elevator manually you must first build the `hall_request_assigner`:

+`./scripts/hra_install.sh`

+In a separate terminal window, start the elevatorserver (or simulator):

-`elevatorserver --port=myport`
+`elevatorserver --port=myPORT`

-and then run the elevator program:
+and then from the root directory, run the elevator program:

-`go run main.go --id=myid --port=myport`
+`go run main.go --id=myID --port=myPORT`